vocon-it/kubernetes-ingress/docs/content/app-protect-dos/installation.md

 - [Build the NGINX Ingress Controller image](/nginx-ingress-controller/installation/building-ingress-controller-image).

-  When running the `make` command to build the image, be sure to use the `debian-image-napdos-plus` target.
+  When running the `make` command to build the image, be sure to use the `debian-image-dos-plus` target.
 For example:

     ```bash
-    make debian-image-napdos-plus PREFIX=<your Docker registry domain>/nginx-plus-ingress
+    make debian-image-dos-plus PREFIX=<your Docker registry domain>/nginx-plus-ingress
     ```

 - [Push the image to your local Docker registry](/nginx-ingress-controller/installation/building-ingress-controller-image/#building-the-image-and-pushing-it-to-the-private-registry).